 “Arizona Beauty Coyote Mint (Monardella odoratissima Arizona Beauty) has flowers and foliage with a very minty scent when brushed or handled,” High Country says.
 “This sweetly scented native groundcover has lavender-pink puffball-shaped flowers that attract bees and butterflies.”

 It was collected by chief horticulturist Salman, found in the east-central mountains of Arizona, growing around and under Ponderosa pine.

-“Normally this species is sub-alpine,” according to the release, “but this lower elevation form (8,500 feet) grows well at middle elevations throughout the western U.S. Plant it in a spot that gets some afternoon shade where day temperatures are hot.”
+“Normally this species is sub-alpine,” according to the release.
+“But this lower elevation form (8,500 feet) grows well at middle elevations throughout the western U.S. Plant it in a spot that gets some afternoon shade where day temperatures are hot.”

 High Country advises using it as a companion plant for other smaller growing perennials such as Ornamental Oregano, Prairie Clover (Dalea purpureum) and Dark Violet Skullcap (Scutellaria).

-It grows well in zones 4 through 8.
+These perennials grow well in zones 4 through 8.